epfl-ada/ada-2021-project-acmu/README.md

  <img src="./figures/trump_quotes.png" alt="trump quotes" width=500"/>
 </p>

 While examining approaches for answering our third research question, we discovered an important aspect of the dataset.
 Quotes may be referenced in news websites at a different time than originally spoken.
 Furthermore, news quotes may not be a direct representation of what politicians actually talk about.
 By definition, quotes are cherry-picked by authors that might be biased.
 For example, some websites are owned by politicians and controversial subjects are over-emphasised in the media.
-It remains to further analyze the effect of these aspects for our next milestone.

 <!---
 > Can website biases influence our findings on the actual subjects politicians talk about?